syncfusion-content/wpf-docs/wpf/Maps/Map-Points.md

 ## Convert geo-coordinate point for ShapeFileLayer and ImageryLayer

-We can Convert a geo-coordinate point to a screen point and  screen point to geo-coordinate using `GeopointToViewPoint` method and `GetLatLonFromPoint
+We can Convert a geo-coordinate point to a screen point and  screen point to geo-coordinate using `GeopointToViewPoint` method and `GetLatLonFromPoint`.

 {% tabs %}